Introduction

 More is not better.

-Strong scent can cause headache or discomfort.
+A strong scent can cause a headache or discomfort.

 Start small.